Explore Bury St Edmunds

 Frequently asked questions

-The Abbey Gardens (ruins of one of the most powerful monasteries in medieval England), the Greene King brewery, the Cathedral, the Magna Carta connection (barons met here in 1214), and one of England's finest Georgian market towns Roam surfaces the hidden gems that make Bury St Edmunds worth exploring.
+Bury St Edmunds is a place in Suffolk known for the Abbey Gardens (ruins of one of the most powerful monasteries in medieval England), the Greene King brewery, the Cathedral, the Magna Carta connection (barons met here in 1214), and one of England's finest Georgian market towns.
+The great Abbey of St Edmundsbury was one of the wealthiest in England before its dissolution.
+The population is around 45,000.